Li Binzhu: People's Republic of China

-After the founding of the People's Republic of China in 1949, in March 1950, Li Binzhu was transferred from the China University of Political Science and Law to the Supreme People's Court of the People's Republic of China in Beijing, and was soon transferred back to Chongqing City, which was being conquered by the Communists.
+After the founding of the People's Republic of China in 1949, in March 1950, Li Binzhu was transferred from the China University of Political Science and Law to the Supreme People's Court of the People's Republic of China in Beijing, and was soon transferred back to Chongqing City, which was being conquered by the CCP.
 She was responsible for the preparation of the establishment of a southwest branch of the Supreme People's Court of the Central People's Government and hold the process manager after the establishment.

 In 1954 she worked as a commissioner in the southwestern branch of China's Supreme People's Procuratorate in Chongqing.
 Due to the extreme left-wing course within the party against foreign-born officials, the couple Li Binzhu and Richard Frey were forced to resign from government posts in 1958.
 Li Binzhu left the Southwest Branch of the Supreme People's Procuratorate and was assigned a new job as the principal of Chongqing High School No. 29.

 While assuming the role of school principal, the political movement "Anti-Rightist Campaign" also spread in her school.
 Following her knowledge of human nature, she assigned people like the former headmaster, party secretary and teachers, who were considered problematic in the movement due to their different ways of thinking and thus lost their work, to do the corresponding work.
 The subsequent movement "Great Leap Forward" also affected High School No. 29.
 A campaign to increase steel production in the country was carried out at the school.
 Teachers and students built simple "backyard blast furnaces" made of bricks in the schoolyard.
 Each brought home metal ware to school, threw it into the blast furnaces with no expertise, where the unusable scrap was melted down to extract "steel."
 Li Binzhu criticized the absurd action and questioned both unscientific and uneconomic steel production.
 For her behavior in the two political movements Li Binzhu paid a high price.
 She was severely cautioned by the party and, after just one year as a high school director, transferred to work in a municipal people's commune.